 My surgery was scheduled for April 4th.
 My dad came down to Tennessee to help with Trax and our hospital bags were packed.
 I prayed and prayed for them to find something.
 Anything.
 It didn’t need to be Endometriosis.
 I just needed to know what was causing this pain.

 I arrived at the hospital, they put me under, and did the diagnostic laparoscopy.
 Immediately, when I woke up I asked what they had found.
 A nurse replied, “They didn’t find anything, no.” Still out of it from the anesthesia, hot tears flooded my face and I threw a hysterical fit.

 For the rest of the evening, I sat in bed drifting in and out on painkillers wondering if I made the whole thing up.
 Am I the girl on tv who believed so badly she was in pain that her body mimicked her thoughts?
 Will I live this way well into my 30’s?

 The following morning, I rose and organized every cluttered corner of my room.
 I then landed deep in a sea of Endometriosis research and special treatment centers.
 “If a doctor isn’t very familiar with Endometriosis, it is possible for them to miss common signs like discoloration and lesions deeper than performed during a normal laparoscopy."
 That could be it.

 I frantically began to put together a case file for an Endometriosis specialist in Atlanta.
 A few days had passed and the incision pain had subsided.
 Although, my normal pelvic pain symptoms resurfaced.

 They fiercely settled back into my body.
 When my first period came back after surgery, it was then when the pain was no longer manageable with ibuprofen.
 It was like bulky river stones were stacked at the bottom of my spine.
 Cramps yanked hard at my pelvic muscles.
 We loaded up the car and headed for another ER.
-This time, we drove to Smyrna, TN, hoping for a better doctor.
+This time, we drove to a nearby town hoping for a better doctor.